jpdevries/developer-style-guide/README.md

 Within M5BP (MODX HTML5 Boilerplate), you'll find several common components that are free for you to use.
 All components are built with HTML+(S)CSS.
 Components are optionally enhanced with one or more JavaScript drivers.
 The MODX core team and MODX Advisory Board have chosen to enhance core components using `_____` so if you do as well you can ejoy additional&nbsp;tooling.

-The more JavaScript drivers components have the more flexible creating Manager themes becomes when authoring using different frameworks or libraries.
+The more JavaScript drivers components have the more flexible creating Manager themes becomes when authoring within different frameworks or libraries.
 JavaScript drivers do not dictate or influence HTML structure, style, or even functionality.
-They just enhance HTML components and carry out asyncronous tasks like fetching data from the server and updating the DOM.
+They just enhance HTML components and carry out predefined asyncronous features like fetching data from the server and updating the DOM.
 In theory, a component should be able to switch from using a React driver to an Angular driver without the user noticing the difference.
 Additionally, Manager themes should be able to run various web components enhanced with different JavaScript drivers without negating from the cohensiviness of the user&nbsp;experience.

 You are free to leverage the same JavaScript tooling and scripts used to enhance the default Manager theme.
 We feel it is important to provide creative freedom not just when building websites, but when building components for the Manager itself.
 Therefore, you are also **free to use the tooling of your choice** when making JavaScript&nbsp;enhancements.